QuentinRa/blog.quentinra.dev/info/plsql/index.md

 <div class="row row-cols-md-2 mx-0"><div>

-A trigger (`déclencheur`) is a function that will be triggered on an event, such as inserting, updating or deleting an element.
+A trigger (`déclencheur`) is a function that will be triggered on an event, such as inserting, updating, or deleting an element.
 You could use it to calculate derived fields, or to archive deleted records.

 ```sql
 CREATE [OR REPLACE] TRIGGER trigger_name